Designing a Business Development CRM Template in Notion for Managing Customer Relationships, Leads, and Opportunities

 Common Properties

-• Name: This property represents the name of the customer or Company.
+• Name: Represents the customer or Company name.

-• Contact Information: Include fields for email, phone number, and any other relevant contact information.
+• Contact Information: Fields for email, phone number, and any additional relevant contact details.

 Lead Properties

-• Source: Track the source of the lead, whether it's from a website, referral, or marketing campaign.
+• Source: Track where the lead is coming from, such as the website, referral, or marketing campaign.

-• Lead Status: Create a dropdown property with options like "New," "Qualified," "Nurturing," and "Closed."
-This property will help you visualize the progress of each lead.
+• Lead Status: Use a dropdown property with options like New, Qualified, Nurturing, and Closed to visualize the progress of each lead.

-• Lead Score: Assign a numerical value to each lead to indicate its quality or likelihood of conversion.
-This property allows you to prioritize leads based on their score.
+• Lead Score: Assign a numerical value to indicate lead quality, helping you prioritize follow-ups.

 Opportunity Properties

-• Opportunity Name: This property represents the name or title of the opportunity.
+• Opportunity Name: Represents the title of the opportunity.

-• Opportunity Stage: Define the stages your opportunities go through, such as "Prospecting," "Negotiation," and "Won/Closed."
+• Opportunity Stage: Define stages such as Prospecting, Negotiation, and Won/Closed.

-• Deal Value: Track the potential value of each opportunity.
+• Deal Value: Track the potential monetary value of each opportunity.

-• Win Probability: Assign a numerical value to represent the probability of winning the deal.
+• Win Probability: Assign a percentage or numerical value to represent the chance of closing the deal.

 Custom Properties